 In connection with share arrangements made outside the EU, the current Finnish legislation obliges the owners of the acquired company to pay taxes at the time of the transaction.
 In practice, this is not possible in most situations and thus the current situation prevents the development of many companies through a share exchange arrangement.
 In these situations, the company’s development is jeopardized and slowed down, causing tax revenue losses to Finland in the longer term.

-In practice, Finnish growth companies are currently unable to take full advantage of the financing opportunities offered by separate SPAC companies established outside the EU.
+In practice, Finnish growth companies are currently unable to take full advantage of the financing opportunities offered by companies established outside the EU.